Programme: MSc Risk Management & Financial Engineering 2019

 Why did you choose to study your programme and why specifically at Imperial College Business School?

 I was privileged to study at Imperial College Business School on a scholarship.
 The Business School is young, vibrant and among the top in quantitative subjects such as risk and asset pricing.
-The Risk Management & Financial Engineering MSc is designed to allow students to pursue their own academic interests.
+MSc Risk Management & Financial Engineering is designed to allow students to pursue their own academic interests.

 What was the most learning point you took with you from the Business School?